BITSS-OPA/opa-deworming/code/06_npv_deltaearnings.md

 ### values      functions   functions      values
 ###             & values    & values
 ### arguments in functions should used "_var" and functions should "_f"

-#invisible( list2env(call_params_f(),.GlobalEnv) )

-# on growth_rate_so: (http://data.worldbank.org/indicator/NY.GDP.PCAP.KD/), see calculation on "Kenya GDP per capita" tab.
-In W@W this equals 1.52%.
-ISSUE: This growth number should be updated to be 2002-2014, I think.
-# on coef_exp_so: 1998/1999 Kenyan labor force survey; regression of earnings on age, age^2, female dummy, indicators for attained primary/secondary/beyond, and province dummies.
-Estimate used in W@W: (0.1019575, -0.0010413).
-ISSUE: For now assume no further life cycle adjustment beyond KLPS-3 (likely a conservative assumption).
-# coverage_so: Overall Saturation (0.511) / 0.75 - not reported in table, average of T & C
 ```

 # Methodology